 Caribbean holiday weather

-Located southeast of the Gulf of Mexico and the North American mainland, the Caribbean is home to some of the most beautiful ocean views in the world.
-The region is made up of more than 700 islands and attracts hundreds of thousands of visitors per year.
+Located southeast of the Gulf of Mexico and the North American mainland, the Caribbean is made up of more than 700 islands.

 The Caribbean terrain across the islands differ differs between regions this affects the climate.
 Some islands such as Aruba have quite a flat terrain of a non-volcanic origin.
 The weather in Aruba is still tropical but not as extreme and has a fairly constant temperature.